Here you can read about the general guidelines for works on the seabed, works with submarine cables and pipelines as well as raw material extraction.

 It must always be examined whether special restrictions for works on the seabed, etc. apply in the area concerned.

-- The corridor in the area of prohibition that is to be investigated in connection with coming cable work must, initially, be investigated and checked for deployed mines and other objects containing explosives.
+- The area, an exemption from the prohibition would be sought, must, initially, be investigated and checked for deployed mines and other objects containing explosives.
 A plan for this pre-investigation and work method is to be forwarded to the Naval Staff/Mine Service for approval with a copy to the Danish Maritime Authority.
 The coordinates of the corridor must be given in datum WGS 84 and information must be provided about the ship or vessel used for this purpose.

 - Once the Naval Staff/Mine Service has approved the pre-investigation plan in writing, with a copy to the Danish Maritime Authority, a permit may be granted for navigating the corridor with the purpose of making a pre-investigation for deployed mines and other objects containing explosives.
 In case any objects are found, the guidelines issued by the Naval Staff/Mine Service must be observed.
 Furthermore, the pre-investigation must state to which depth below the seabed investigations have been made.